Hierarchical Uncertainty Estimation for Learning-based Registration in Neuroimaging: Related Work

 \myparagraph{Uncertainty estimation for image registration.} Uncertainty estimation for medical image registration provides a layer of reliability and interpretability, and has long been a research objective.
 In the classical literature, methods based on probabilistic modeling have enabled uncertainty estimation via Bayesian inference \citep{simpson2013bayesian, kybic2009bootstrap, le2017sparse, risholm2013bayesian, le2016quantifying, agn2019fast}.
 This is achieved by computing (exactly or approximately) the posterior probability distributions of the deformation model parameters.
 Instead of Bayesian inference, other methods have used bootstrap sampling as an empirical ensemble method to estimate registration uncertainty \citep{kybic2009bootstrap}.

-In the DL era, registration uncertainty is often underutilized, and most existing approaches either rely on direct application of the general uncertainty estimation techniques described above (see for instance \citealt{gong2022uncertainty,smolders2022deformable,chen2024registration}), or obtain simplistic uncertainty estimates as a by-product (e.g., the variational inference strategy in \citealt{dalca2019unsupervised,sedghi2019probabilistic}, which is known to underestimate uncertainty).
-Therefore, these approaches fail to consider the spatial distribution of deformation fields.
+In the DL era, registration uncertainty is often underutilized, and most existing approaches either rely on direct application of the general uncertainty estimation techniques described above (see for instance \citealt{gong2022uncertainty,smolders2022deformable,chen2024registration} and \citealt{chen2024surveydeeplearningmedical} for a survey), or obtain simplistic uncertainty estimates as a by-product (e.g., the variational inference strategy in \citealt{dalca2019unsupervised,sedghi2019probabilistic}, which is known to underestimate uncertainty).
+Therefore, these approaches fail to consider the spatial distribution of deformation fields. \citealt{Zhan2024Heteroscedastic} propose another version of an aleatoric loss for registration, which is parallel to the first level of uncertainty, see \Cref{sec:first_level}, in our framework.
+We propose to propagate the uncertainties further on to the transformation models and downstream tasks.
 Finally, we note that the correlation between uncertainty estimates and registration errors has not been thoroughly investigated \citep{luo2019applicability,luo2020registration} -- possibly due to the scarcity of datasets with labeled pairs of landmarks that would ideally be used to measure these errors \citep{luo2020registration}.